alifwahid/alifwahid.github.io/_posts/2018-08-07-time-lost-time-done-time-wasted-and-time-killed.md

 far as I see things nowadays.

 What about the tendency to see any time spent as a non-negligible sunk cost?
-I think that picture is made clear by the lens of limiting losses with the potential for unlimited gains.
+I think that that picture is made clear by the lens of limiting losses with the potential for unlimited gains.
 Of course you cannot get back the time you've spent already.
 But as I mentioned earlier, time has a mysterious way of replenishing itself in the future.
 I think the lens of sunk cost distorts the